skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 At this, she steps back and sits on the great dark throne.
 She begins her tale, "You have read the history of these lands.
-You know that none have passed on their power to their own, as is the custom of Kings and Queens.
+You know that none have passed on their power to their own, as is the custom of kings and queens.
 The history of Mar Tesaro is a history of war, murder, betrayal, and revolution as one power supplants another.
 Power is never passed on; it has always been taken.
 Most rulers here have made the mistake of being too weak and allowing their enemies to